nriddiford/svParser/README.md

 ## Browse variants
 Browse variants using the `--dump` flag.
-This cycles through each line of the VCF file, printing an easy-mo-read breakdown for each variant.
+This cycles through each line of the VCF file, printing an easy-to-read breakdown for each variant.
 Press any key to move to the next variant, or `q` to quit

 `perl script/svParse.pl -v data/Droso_R7.lumpy.vcf -d`